MeRupamGanguly/SDE2-Notes/README.md

     - Channels are Higher level concurency primitive, facilitate communication and synchronisation between Concurrent threads or goroutines by allowing them to Send and Receive values.
     - Channels help prevent race conditions by ensuring that only one goroutine can access data at a time.
     - Channels can be buffered, allowing goroutines to send multiple values without blocking until the buffer is full.
 This can improve performance in scenarios where the producer and consumer operate at different speeds.

+- Atomic
+    - Atomic Operations are used on Primitive Data Types like int32,float64, Uint64 etc. Mainly use on Incrementing/Updates Counters/Flags.
+Atomic Opertaions are Lock free and Efficient for Primitives Data-types only.

+- Condition Variables
+    - Condition variables allow threads to wait until a certain condition is true before proceeding.
+They are typically used in conjunction with mutexes to manage complex synchronization patterns.

 ## How you use WaitGroup?
 - wg.Add(1) increments the WaitGroup counter before each goroutine starts.